 Ovarian cysts are not uncommon but sometimes, they can cause pain and other issues, including infertility.
-At Advanced Endometriosis Center, Dr. Ulas Bozdogan uses advanced diagnostic and treatment techniques, including robot-assisted and minimally invasive surgery, to help women from throughout Midtown West, New York City & Bergen County, NJ, relieve symptoms and enjoy better health.
+At Advanced Endometriosis Center, Dr. Ulas Bozdogan uses advanced diagnostic and treatment techniques, including robot-assisted and minimally invasive surgery, to help women from throughout Hackensack, NJ and New York City, NY, relieve symptoms and enjoy better health.

 An ovarian cyst is a fluid-filled sac that forms on or around an ovary.
 Cysts are benign (non-cancerous) and very common; in fact, most women will develop one or more cysts during her childbearing years, and in most cases, these cysts will resolve on their own after one or two menstrual cycles and cause few or, more commonly, no symptoms.
 Some cysts, however, can grow large or persist, causing pain or problems with fertility.
 Very large cysts can cause the ovary to twist or rotate, resulting in a serious medical condition.

 Some cysts develop as a “side effect” or normal menstrual activity.
 These cysts are called “functional cysts,” and they form when the normal release of an egg from an ovary is disrupted.
 Some cysts may contain tissue formed during egg development and maturation.
 Endometrioma cysts develop in women with endometriosis, a condition that causes uterine lining tissue to form outside the uterus.
 If these cysts grow very large, they can result in twisting and torsion of the ovary.
 Ultrasound and other examinations can be used to identify the type of cysts and its size to decide if and how a cyst should be removed.
 Cysts that are not removed may be monitored to see if they resolve on their own, if they remain stable or if they begin to grow larger.